davecroman/polygit/README.md

 1. Clone this repository
 2. From the terminal, go to the root directory of this repository
-3. Run the install script.
+3. Run the install script and follow the prompts

 ```
 ./install.sh
 ```

+`sudo` privileges may be required to copy the script into `/usr/local/bin/`.
+If so, run the install script with sudo.

 ## Usage